-Your Honors Project is composed of three parts: selection of Honors Project advisor, a Proposal, and a Final Project.
+Your Honors Project is composed of three parts: a Preliminary Proposal, a Proposal, and a Final Project.
 These parts will be completed over three consecutive semesters, generally in your final three semesters at St. Bonaventure University.
 HON 498 and HON 499 correspond to the Proposal and Final Project, respectively.
 The Preliminary Proposal is the prerequisite for HON 498.